kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 project = CAM AND fixVersion = <release-version>
 ```
 Perform a sanity check of the released issues by making sure that the `Fix Version/s` only includes the
-* current alpha version (e.g. 7.13.0-alpha2)
+* current alpha version (e.g., 7.13.0-alpha2)
-* the current minor version (e.g. 7.13.0)
+* the current minor version (e.g., 7.13.0)
-* backport versions (optional, e.g. 7.12.3, 7.11.9)
+* backport versions (optional, e.g., 7.12.3, 7.11.9)

-If you have any questions feel free to approach Thorben.
+If you have any questions, feel free to approach Thorben.
 If Thorben is not available, you can ask Michael and/or Roman.

 # Forward Security Reports